Libensemble/libensemble/README.rst

 * NumPy_
 * psutil_

-For libEnsemble running with the mpi4py parallelism:
+For libEnsemble running with the ``mpi4py`` parallelism:

 * A functional MPI 1.x/2.x/3.x implementation, such as MPICH_, built with shared/dynamic libraries
 * mpi4py_ v2.0.0 or above

-Optional dependencies:
+Optional Dependencies:

 * Balsam_

-From v0.2.0, libEnsemble has the option of using the Balsam job manager.
-Balsam is required in order to run libEnsemble on the compute nodes of some supercomputing platforms that do not support launching tasks from compute nodes.
-As of v0.5.0, libEnsemble can also be run on launch nodes using multiprocessing.
+If running on the the compute nodes of three-tier systems like OLCF's Summit_ or ALCF's Theta_, libEnsemble's workers may use the Balsam service to schedule and launch MPI applications.
+Otherwise, libEnsemble can be run with multiprocessing on the intermediate launch nodes.

 * pyyaml_

+libEnsemble is typically configured and parameterized via Python dictionaries.
-As of v0.8.0, libEnsemble can be parameterized via yaml.
+As of v0.8.0, libEnsemble can also be parameterized via yaml.

 * funcX_